maelvls/c4/README.md

 ## Changelog

+## v1.0.2 - 11 March 2019

+- Bug: the Slack message was mixing up AWS and OpenStack, it now properly shows what is what.

 ## v1.0.1 - 9 March 2019

 - Bug: fix a bug where a Slack message was sent even when no VM had been